jayneel-p/jaywalkin/src/pages/articles/article2_nbody_sim.md

 ---

 # Introduction
 The goal of this article is to explore how we can model N-body systems using numerical techniques.
-First we will begin by exploring the Jupiter-Galilean Moon system, where the mass of a 'central' body is much larger than mass of 'orbiting bodies' (i.e Sun - Planet, Earth - , Jupiter - Moons).
+First we will begin by exploring the Jupiter-Galilean Moon system, where the mass of a 'central' body is much larger than mass of 'orbiting bodies' (i.e Sun - Planet, Earth - Moon, Jupiter - Moons).
 We will then explore a three body system where masses are similar in magnitude.

 <div class = 'remarks'>
 Our focus is on numerical simulation techniques and not animation.
 For this reason, I will not include my animation code, but if you're curious on how I animated it please feel free to contact me.